silversub/terraform/about.md

 <dt>Resources</dt>
 <dd>Resources are infrastructure components or services that you can provision in a cloud environment.
 Typical examples are Bare Metal servers, virtual servers, auto-scaling groups, load balancers, or software-defined networking components.
 Every cloud provider supports different types of resources that you can provision with IBM Cloud Provider plug-in for Terraform. </dd>
 <dt>IBM Cloud Provider plug-in for Terraform configuration</dt>
-<dd>A IBM Cloud Provider plug-in for Terraform configuration is a set of files that define which resources you want to provision with a specific cloud provider.
+<dd>An IBM Cloud Provider plug-in for Terraform configuration is a set of files that define which resources you want to provision with a specific cloud provider.
 You can write IBM Cloud Provider plug-in for Terraform configurations in HashiCorp Configuration Language(HCL) or JSON syntax.</dd>
 </dl>